newush/expense-tracker/README.md

 - The user can add a expense information
 - The user can edit a expense information
 - The user can delete a expense
-- The user can filter expenses by category
+- The user can filter expenses by category and month
+- The user can register an account
+- The user can use Facebook account to login

 ### Prerequisites